highcharts/highcharts/docs/datagrid/columns.md

 Column options in the Datagrid
 ===
-The DataGrid allows you to configure and apply some options that can be useful for your requirements.
+The DataGrid provides flexible configuration options to meet your specific needs. for your requirements.

 ## Defaults